ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 default Protocol Selection Properties would represent a configuration that can be implemented over UDP.

-The following properties can be used during Protocol and Path selection:

-* Reliable Data Transfer:
-  This boolean property specifies whether the application wishes to use a transport protocol that that provides mechanisms to help ensure that all data is received and without corruption on the other side.
-This also entails being notified when a Connection is closed or aborted.
-This property applies to Connections and Connection Groups.
-This is a strict requirement.
-The default is to enable Reliable Data Transfer.

-* Preservation of data ordering:
-  This boolean property specifies whether the application wishes to use a transport protocol that provides mechanisms to ensure that data is received by the application on the other end in the same order as it was sent.
-This property applies to Connections and Connection Groups.
-This is a strict requirement.
-The default is to preserve data ordering.

-* Configure reliability on a per-Message basis:
-  This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
-  This property applies to Connections and Connection Groups.
-This is not a strict requirement.
-The default is to not have this option.

-* Use 0-RTT session establishment with an idempotent Message:
-  This boolean property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
-  See also {{send-idempotent}}.
-This is a strict requirement.
-The default is to not have this option.

-* Multistream Connections in Group:
-  This boolean property specifies that the application would prefer multiple Connections within a Connection Group to be provided by streams of a single underlying transport connection where possible.
-This is not a strict requirement.
-The default is to not have this option.

-* Notification of excessive retransmissions:
-  This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
-This property applies to Connections and Connection Groups.
-This is not a strict requirement.
-The default is to have this option.

-* Notification of ICMP soft error message arrival:
-  This boolean property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
-This property applies to Connections and Connection Groups.
-Received ICMP errors will be available as SoftErrors.
-  Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
-This is not a strict requirement.
-The default is not to have this option.

-* Control checksum coverage on sending or receiving:
-  This boolean property specifies whether the application considers it useful to enable / disable / configure a checksum when sending data, or decide whether to require a checksum or not when receiving data.
-  This property applies to Connections and Connection Groups.
-This is not a strict requirement, as it signifies a reduction in reliability.
-The default is full checksum coverage without being able to change it, and requiring a checksum when receiving.

-* Interface Type:
-  This enumerated property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this Connection, in case they are available.
-In general, Interface Types should be used only with the `Prefer` and `Prohibit` preference level.
-Specifically, using the `Require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
-The default is to use the default interface configured in the system policy.

-* Capacity Profile:
-  This enumerated property specifies the application's expectation of the dominating traffic pattern for this Connection.
-The Capacity Profile should only be used with the `Prefer` preference level; other preference levels make no sense for profiles.
-The following values are valid for Capacity Profile:

-  Default:
-  : The application makes no representation about its expected capacity profile.
-No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.

-  Interactive/Low Latency:
-  : The application is interactive.
-Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation.
-This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to prefer lower-latency paths, signal a preference for lower-latency, higher-loss treatment, and so on.

-  Constant Rate:
-  : The application expects to send/receive data at a constant rate after Connection establishment.
-Delay and delay variation should be optimized at the expense of bandwidth efficiency.
-This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
-A transport may interpret this capacity profile as preferring a circuit breaker
-  {{?RFC8084}} to a rate adaptive congestion controller.

-  Scavenger/Bulk:
-  : The application is not interactive.
-It expects to send/receive a large amount of data, without any urgency.
-This can be used to select protocol stacks with scavenger transmission control, to signal a preference for less-than-best-effort treatment, and so on.

-In addition to protocol and path selection properties, the transport parameters may also contain Generic and/or Specific Protocol Properties (see
-{{protocol-props}}).
-These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate Connection establishment.

-### Transport Parameters Object

 All transport parameters used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.